-Students are required to have basic computer skills including operating MS-word and doing research on the internet as all courses require students to make reports in MS word, Excel, PowerPoint Presentation and operating accounting software e.g. Xero or MYOB.
+Students are required to have basic computer skills including operating MS-word and doing research on the Internet as all the courses require students to make reports in MS word, Excel, PowerPoint Presentation and operate accounting software e.g. Xero or MYOB.